 Engine Air Cleaner/Filter

 The engine air cleaner/filter is in the engine compartment on the passenger side of the vehicle.
-See Engine Compartment Overview on page 10-6.
+See Engine Compartment Overview on page 10-6 for more information on location.

 When to Inspect the Engine Air Cleaner/Filter